A startup journey starts with a vision of a new product, how that product will reach its customers, and why people should buy it.

 The post-interview follow-up also adds value to the interview process.
 It gives you a chance to confirm what you heard and to ensure you understood what was said.
 It is much better to have that clarification earlier in the process, as the error can magnify over time.
 (Remember those school-yard games of "telephone" in which a sentence gets whispered around a circle and emerges hilariously unrecognizable?)

-Be Prepared: Write an Interview Guide
+Write an Interview Guide

 An interview guide is simply a written list of the questions you want to ask, arranged in the order you expect to ask them.
 It should be brief.
 There are two reasons why you should have such a guide.